RashidCodes/T-SQL_Fundamentals/README.md

 The work *distinct* means that every element of a set must be unique.
 Tables implement this by using **key** constraints.
 Without a key, it's impossible to uniquely identify rows, and therefore the table will not qualify as a set but it'll qualify as a ***multiset*** or ***bag***.

-The phrase *our perception 9or of our thought* implies that the definition of a set is subjective.
+The phrase *our perception or of our thought* implies that the definition of a set is subjective.
 For example in a field of vegetables, one person might focus on tomatoes, another might focus on carrots.
 Therefore you have a lot of freedom in defining sets.
 When you design a data model for your database, the design process should carefully consider the **subjective** needs of the application to determine adequate definitions for the entities involved.

 ### Notice that Cantor's definition does not mention Order